suigh/kube-mutating-webhook-tutorial/README.md

 EOF
 ```

 4. The pod in step 3 can run as the schedulerName is changed to "default-scheduler" by this application.
-The related logic is in function updateScheduler of file webhook.go.
+We can also update the scheduler name with by other inputs like namespace.